rcy1314/nand/README.md

-### JQuery Terminal RSS News

 ## About

 'HIWI' an acroynm for 'How I Want It'.

 ## HOWTO

-Simply add rss xml feeds to the menu array (except reddit), point and click commands, or type command and return for menu.
+Add a feed to the menu array (except reddit), point and click command and menu, or type command and return for menu.

 ## Credit